-These grants cover meeting registration ($750), hotel (4 nights in a shared room or half the cost of a single room), a $150 travel stipend, breakfast and lunch Thursday – Saturday, and inclusion in ancillary social and education events (Wednesday – Friday evenings).
+These grants cover meeting registration ($750), hotel (3 nights in a shared room or half the cost of a single room), up to a $500 travel reimbursement, breakfast and lunch Thursday – Saturday, and inclusion in ancillary social* and education events (Wednesday – Friday evenings).

-Grants are available to fellows and residents in the core specialties.
+Grants are available to fellows and residents in the core specialties (dermatology, oculoplastics, ENT, plastics/facial plastics).
 To qualify, fellows and residents must submit a 500-700 word abstract covering a dermatology or cosmetic surgery topic that has not previously been submitted for publication elsewhere.

 The goal of this certified CME forum is to improve physician competence in applying current clinically relevant data and expert strategies in cosmetic surgery and dermatology.
 Key aspects of the activity will include improving clinical understanding of the scientific concepts and clinical data related to:

 - fat treatments

 - use of lasers for intraoral/facial and vaginal rejuvenation

 - chemical peels

 - new treatment options and protocols related to medical dermatology

 - wound healing, ingredient and technology developments in the pipeline